For some, that's all they need to hear.

-- So what JVM versions can be used with what versions of CF?: Again, I have addressed that in a previous post, and have a table clarifying CF versions vs Java versions supported, but I want to pull that out to its own post.
+- So what JVM versions can be used with what versions of CF?: Again, I have addressed that in a another post, where I have a table clarifying CF versions vs Java versions supported.

 - Now that we must license Oracle Java to use it in production, must we license it to use with ColdFusion?: The answer there is also "no" (but that's a good thing).
 Adobe announced in early 2019 (when this change in Oracle licensing happened) that Adobe had reached an agreement with Oracle and Oracle Java is licensed by Adobe for our use with Adobe ColdFusion.
 Again, I'd like to do a new post to elaborate on that.